Deletion in Binary Search Tree (BST)

 7

-Solution Idea
+Solution idea

 Based on the above idea, the strategy for deleting a node from a binary search tree has three cases.

-Case 1: Node to be deleted is a node with no children (leaf node)
+Case 1: Node to be deleted is a node with no children (leaf node): We just delete that node from BST.

-There is one parent and one grandchild, so we can link the grandchild directly to the parent node and delete that node.
+Case 2: Node to be deleted is a node with one child: There is one parent and one child node.
+So we link the child node directly to the parent node and delete that node.

 Deletion in BST when node to be deleted has no child or one child

-This one is a little bit tricky because we have to follow three key steps:
+Case 3: Node to be deleted is a node with two children: This one is a little bit tricky because we need to follow three key steps to perform deletion.

-1. We need to first identify the in-order successor of that node, i.e., a node with a key just greater than the key of the given node to be deleted.
+1. We need to first identify the successor of that node, i.e., a node with a key just greater than the key of the given node to be deleted.

-3. Delete the in-order successor.
+3. Delete the successor node.

 Deletion in BST when node to be deleted has two child